 There has been a systematic failure by the NHS and private clinics to regulate the use of mesh implants in the UK, our experienced medical negligence solicitor’s can help you make a claim for compensation if you feel you have been treated negligently.
 Moreover, we can make a claim for compensation against the manufacturers for producing a defective product which has caused personal injury.*

-All initial enquiries are free and we will discuss the funding options which are available to our clients, including; Legal Aid, litigation insurance, legal expenses cover and private paying.
+Complete an online enquiry form.
+We will discuss the funding options which are available to our clients, including; Legal Aid, litigation insurance, legal expenses cover and private paying.